Does House Rules really rule?

 Jago the Munchkin

-The other thing that got old very quickly was how Lord Jago, for lack of a better word, love bombs every single guest with individually decorated and themed rooms overloaded with everything they could possibly want.
-It isn't just that the room is decorated in their favorite color or that the knocker on the door looks like their favorite animal.
-Indeed, those are just generalization.
-Jago stocks the bookshelves with their favorite books, the liquor cabinet with their favorite alcohol, the pictures in the frames are actual pictures of them or their favorite places or beloved but long lost family members and so on-- and on and on ad nauseum.
-Rather than creating intrigue it makes Jago seem less like a host with limitless resources, and the text is at great pains to point out precisely that, but more like a demented stalker.
+Jago stocks the bookshelves with their favorite books, the liquor cabinets with their favorite alcohol, the pictures in the frames are actual pictures of them or their favorite places or long lost family members and so on-- and on and on, ad nauseum.
+Rather than creating intrigue, Jago ends up seeming less like a host with infinite resources, though the text is at great pains to point out precisely that, and more like a demented stalker.
+Like Jago's guests, the readers are not tantalized but love bombed.
 The entire interwoven premise of Jago as a character and Loveday as a location tries way too hard to be cool.
-Instead of an embarassment of riches it just becomes embarassing.
+Instead of an embarrassment of riches it just becomes embarrassing, especially Jago.

 The Stories

-The second half of the book is better than the first, which is damning with faint praise, I suppose.
-Shouldn't all books end more strongly than they began?
-Stephen Leigh, whose writing for this series I have previously enjoyed, turns in a weak set of interstitials featuring Gary Bushorn that undercuts to the point of nearly ruining that character's genuinely poignant tale in Deuces Down.
-After his visit to Loveday early on in the book and now fascinated with the possibility the house might reunite him with his dead loved ones, Bushorn decides to stay on as an employee of Lord Jago, who assigns him the role of dancing master.
-When Bushorn points out he doesn't know the first thing about the traditional "guise dancing" Jago is oddly obsessed with, the masked ace handwaves the issue away, telling Gary he'll be "a natural".
-Possibly the only black character in the entire book will be a natural at dancing.
+Stephen Leigh, whose writing for this series I have previously enjoyed, turns in a weak set of interstitials featuring Gary Bushorn.
+Disappointingly, Bushorn's latest appearance undercuts to the point of nearly ruining that character's genuinely poignant tale in Deuces Down.
+After his visit to Loveday early on in the book, Bushorn becomes fascinated with the possibility the old manor might reunite him with his dead loved ones.
+He accepts an offer of employment from Lord Jago, who (for reasons of plot convenience perhaps) assigns Gary the role of dancing master.
+When Bushorn points out he doesn't know the first thing about the traditional "guise dancing" Jago is strangely obsessed with, the masked ace handwaves the issue away, telling Gary he'll be "a natural".
 Really, Stephen?
+The only black character in the entire book will be a natural at dancing?

 The final interstitial by Leigh, and Gary Bushorn's final fate, is unsatisfying.
 I won't spoil Bushorn's ultimate fate, but I will go on record with another small but significant grievance.
 Jago's letter to Bushorn reveals his (or perhaps Leigh's) misunderstanding of how recessive heredity in relation to the virus actually works.
 Jago tells Bushorn any child he might father with an uninfected woman has a fifty-fifty chance of having the virus.
 This is incorrect.
 Since the earliest books, it was established that both parents have to carry the virus for it to possibly manifest in a child.